maxammann/maplibre-architecture/Using-Mapbox-iOS-SDK-in-an-Interface-Builder-storyboard.md

 1. Drag a `UIView` out from the Object library into a `UIViewController` in a storyboard.
 1. In the Identity inspector, set the custom class to `MGLMapView`.
-1. In the Attributes inspector, optionally set a custom style URL (in the form `mapbox://styles/STYLE_ID`), initial coordinates, and initial zoom level.
+1. In the Attributes inspector, optionally set a custom style URL (in the form `mapbox://styles/STYLE_ID` or the name of a .json file in your project), initial coordinates, and initial zoom level.
 1. _(Optional)_ Set up the `MGLMapView`’s Auto Layout constraints.
 1. Build and run.